Grants & Corporate Giving

 $5,000 - 3/16/05 - The Ramsey McCluskey Family Foundation - towards the handicap accessibility renovations

 In total, our initial fundraising campaign to save our 14 Green Street home raised over $350,000 ($210,000 in donations and grants, and $140,000 in pledges).
 During that trying period, we were blessed with enormous support on the part of the press, who released over 60 feature articles, as well as coverage on major radio and TV news networks.
-We look to re-confirm the $140,000 of building purchase pledges, to aid in our New Building Campaign, and wish to thank all those who have continued to support us (by donating over $100,000 to keep our organization alive) after we closed our doors on May 16, 2005.
+We wish to thank all those who have continued to support us after we closed our doors in Brookline on May 16, 2005, so that we may look to a brighter tomorrow.

-Along with our targeted acquisition and renovation of our new building facility, the BCCA looks to further implement its global initiatives that aim to create and cultivate a network of artists and educators through the use of multimedia and telecommunication technology.
+Along with our new Cambridge facility, the Cambridge Community Center for the Arts (CCCA), the BCCA looks to further implement its global initiatives that aim to create and cultivate a network of artists and educators through the use of multimedia and telecommunication technology.
 The BCCA can serve as a great community based technology & arts partner to the high tech corporate industry and to educational institutions - Stay tuned for more developments in this area of our mission.

 Detailed organizational, financial, and artistic information packets are available upon request.